Pressure Cooker Flan in a Jar

 - 1 teaspoon dark rum, optional

 - In a small heavy saucepan, spread sugar; cook, without stirring, over medium-low heat until it begins to melt.
 Gently drag melted sugar to center of pan so sugar melts evenly.
 Cook, stirring constantly, until melted sugar turns a deep amber color, about 2 minutes.
 Immediately remove from heat and carefully stir in 1 tablespoon hot water.
-Quickly pour into hot sterilized 4-ounce jars.
+Quickly pour into six hot 4-ounce jars.

 - In a small saucepan, heat coconut milk and whole milk until bubbles form around sides of pan; remove from heat.
 In a large bowl, whisk condensed milk, eggs, egg yolk and salt until blended but not foamy.
 Slowly stir in hot milk; stir in vanilla and, if desired, rum.
 Strain through a fine sieve.
 Pour egg mixture into prepared jars.
 Center lids on jars; screw on bands until fingertip tight.

 - When finished cooking, allow pressure to naturally release for 10 minutes, then quick-release any remaining pressure according to manufacturer's directions.
 Cool jars 30 minutes at room temperature.
 Refrigerate until cold, about 1 hour.
 Run a knife around sides of jars; invert flans onto dessert plates.
-Yield: 6 servings.